Cuzeth/Cuzeth/README.md

-### Welcome to my profile 👋
+### Hello there! 👋
 I'm Cuzeth.
-I can code in a few languages, like JS, TS, Swift/SwiftUI, and C++.
+I can code in a few languages/frameworks, like JavaScript/TypeScript, MongoDB, React, Swift/SwiftUI, and C++.
 You can visit my website [here](https://cuzeth.com/).

 <!--